microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 ---

-### *To save time in uploading your `imageDefinition.yaml`*
+### * Go to the Azure Portal to save time in uploading your `imageDefinition.yaml`*
 We have already pre-created an `imageDefinition.yaml` in a specific repo that you can use.

-1. After clicking on your Dev Center in the Azure Portal, click on the blue button 'Create Project' and create a front-end project for the Dev Center.
-Select that “Contoso-lod50664841” Dev Center.
+1. Search for 'Dev Center' in the search bar.
+After clicking on your Dev Center in the Azure Portal, scroll down to click on the blue button 'Create Project' and create a front-end project for the Dev Center.
+Select your Dev Center.
 Name it ‘front-end-project’.
 2. Follow the steps to finish creating your project.
     a.
 On the ‘Dev box management’ tab for the project creation flow, you can set a limit for the number of dev boxes developers can own in the project.
 For example, I can [limit](#) to 2 dev boxes.
 Please set this field to 2 or larger.
 After this step, click ‘Next’
     b.
 On the ‘Catalogs’ tab, do not change any defaults.
 Click ‘Next’